medialize/ally.js/docs/what-is-focusable.md

 layout: doc-page.html
 ---

-# What Does "Focusable" Mean?
+# What does "focusable" mean?

 An HTML element can be a member of exactly one of the following five categories: